ClementBM/clementbm.github.io/_drafts/2020-02-12-convolutional-neural-network-on-mnist-with-tensorflow-2.0.md

 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

-In this post we'll try tensorflow 2.0 custom model and custom loop on the famous MNIST dataset.
+In this post we use tensorflow 2.0 custom model and custom loop on the famous MNIST dataset.
-We'll perform a multiclass classification, with a simple convolutional neural network.
+We perform a multiclass classification with a simple convolutional neural network.

+Here is a brief presentation from the offical website
 > The MNIST database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
 The digits have been size-normalized and centered in a fixed-size image. <br>
 > It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

+MNIST dataset however only contains 10 classes and it’s images are in the grayscale (1-channel).
+Color images have three 3 channels, one for Red, Green, Blue

 ## Load useful packages
 ```python